ChrisGSherlock/AAPS/README.md

 `./AAPS 0 10000 1000 1 0 3 1.2 5`

-Output appears in the `Output` directory.
+Output appears in the `Output` directory; if this directory does not exist you will need to create it.

 To run for 10^4 iterations, printing output every 10^3, on a 40d logistic target with eccentricity of 20 using jittered scale parameters spaced approximately linearly between 1 and 20 with epsilon=1.2 and K=10 use